Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Contrary to popular belief, the biggest mammal migration in the world is not the so-called “Great Migration of Wildebeests.”

 That’s almost five times the 2 million wildebeest that migrate between Tanzania and Kenya.
-Arrive at a tree hide at dusk and you can watch as these nocturnal creatures take to the sky in their millions, almost blocking out the sky.
+Arrive at a tree hide at dusk and watch these nocturnal creatures take to the sky in their millions, almost blocking out the sky.

-Alongside its record-breaking bat population, Kasanka is home to nearly 500 bird species, as well as a recovering herd of elephants.
+Alongside its record-breaking bat population, Kasanka is home to nearly 500 bird species and a recovering herd of elephants.

 Want to go on an African Safari?
 Read this article for tips on planning a trip to Africa.